Relation Between Insulin And Potassium

 Insulin is a hormone produced by the pancreas, specifically in the beta cells of the islets of Langerhans.
 Its primary role is to regulate blood glucose levels.
 When you eat, carbohydrates in your food are broken down into glucose, which enters the bloodstream.
 High blood glucose levels stimulate the pancreas to release insulin, which allows cells in the body to absorb glucose and use it for energy.
 Insulin also helps store glucose in the liver and muscles as glycogen for use when the body needs more energy.

-ALSO READ: What Is The Typical Relationship Between Time And Interest Rate
+ALSO READ: Relationship Between Density And Weight

 Insulin’s Role in Glucose Metabolism